 - When the smoker is fired up, you will hear a turbulent sound similar to a mini jet engine; this signifies that the fire has ignited and is intensifying .

 The Initial Burn Cycle

-The impurities must be burnt off on any new smoker, and the paint will need to be heat cured.
+The impurities must be burnt off on any new smoker, and the paint must be heat-cured.